alinush/alinush.github.io/_posts/2025-08-25-on-the-moral-character-of-cryptographic-work.md

 ### Mass surveillance misframed as a "privacy" vs. "security" issue

-> "I think when they're 100,000+, they're not exactly targets." --Philip Rogaway, USENIX Sec’16
+> "I think when they're 100,000+, they're not exactly targets." --Phillip Rogaway, USENIX Sec’16

 Government surveillance **should** be a well-known reality to folks: